taylor67469/MentalHealth/README.md

 ## Screenshot
 ![Mental Health Project](MentalHealth/Screenshot/mentalHealthSS.png)
 ## Description
-A project in the works for a mental health webpage using C# and .net.
+A project in the works for a mental health webpage using C#, .net, and jquery.

 ## Contributions
 Working on this by myself.